 If you do this with other anime folders, you might as well not need to read the folder names and just look at the icons for easier browsing.

-For those lazy enough to make their own anime folder icons, you can download them from this link (much thanks to an anon who uploaded it).
+For those lazy enough to make their own anime folder icons, you can download them from this link (a collection of icons I made plus several more I got from an anon, thanks~).
 It has most of the famous and current anime titles right now, so it should save you from all the hard work.

 I might also upload my own folder icons in the future based on the new series released per season.
 That’s all I can share for now; good luck and happy icon making!